Riveting Saigon to Hanoi Bike Tour

 Day 1: Saigon

 Get up early today for a short flight to Da Lat, the jewel of the central highlands.
 The region is dotted with lakes, waterfalls, pine trees, and infinite flowers, making for a picturesque cycling adventure.
-Here we take a classic ride around Da Lat.
+After the bike-fit, here we take a classic ride around Da Lat.
 Take in some spectacular views as we ride along Da Lat’s pine-forested hills, picturesque flower farms, and past Xuan Huong Lake and Mount Langbian.

 Day 3: Nha Trang